starship/starship/docs/fr-FR/config/README.md

 The `daml` module shows the currently used [Daml](https://www.digitalasset.com/developers) SDK version when you are in the root directory of your Daml project.
 The `sdk-version` in the `daml.yaml` file will be used, unless it's overridden by the `DAML_SDK_VERSION` environment variable.
 Par défaut, le module sera affiché si l’une de ces conditions est remplie:

-- Le répertoire courant contient un fichier `daml.yaml`
+- Le dossier courant contient un fichier `daml.yaml`

 ### Options